 Mom to be?
 See our Pregnancy Page for advice for every trimester and get your week-by-week guide to your pregnancy.

 Why do I see it promoted everywhere?

 Money.
 The main reason is money.
 The company who makes and sells the DockATot has put a lot of money into advertising their product.
 Companies can sell whatever products they want and say what they want about them.
 Unless they get sued or the product becomes a big enough issue that the government steps in they will keep doing what produces profits.
 Which means they can claim a product is “safe” and it’s on the rest of us to prove that it’s not.
-Which means, babies have to potentially die to prove that this item is unsafe.
+Essentially, babies have to potentially be injured or even die to prove that this item is unsafe.